icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/generic-machine.md

 The above example is showing that there are several different nVidia driver versions available, you should chose the **recommended** one (the `nvidia-331` in above example )

-2. Install the appropriate nvidia driver, as follows (for the example above)
+2. Install the appropriate nVidia driver, as follows (for the example above)

 `sudo apt install nvidia-331`